julienharbulot/eth-pos-prysm-exercise/README.md

 ### 5. Possible ameliorations

 From a purely architectural point of view, it would be better to move the reporting to a dedicated module or service.
+This seems to be coherent with the current design of the codebase where we can find `metric` and `monitor` services.
 Currently I did not find a service that would be a good fit for this data collection so I opted for a simpler implementation inside the `sync` service itself.

 In theory the `uint64` counter variables could overflow so having a reset logic at some point would be preferable.
 In practice, it is unlikely that the variables will overflow before the node is restarted.
-As a gauge of how big uint64 are here is a count of how many validataion per seconds we can receive if this capacity were to overflow in a year: `uint64.max / seconds_in_a_year = 584,942,417,355`.
+As a gauge of how big uint64 are, here is a count of how many validation per seconds we can receive if this capacity were to overflow in a year: `uint64.max / seconds_in_a_year = 584,942,417,355`.

 ### 6. Running the code locally

-Use the configuration files in the `devnet` directory and follow instruction in the second part of [this guide](https://docs.prylabs.network/docs/advanced/proof-of-stake-devnet)
+Use the configuration files in the `devnet` directory and follow instructions in the second part of [this guide](https://docs.prylabs.network/docs/advanced/proof-of-stake-devnet)

 You can build our custom beacon code as follows: